How to Guides

 Using your Athens username and password, use NHS Evidence to access a wide range of full text journal articles.
 This session will guide you through the full process, including logging in, searching, and accessing the articles.

-Introduction to the Cochrane Database ( See also Cochranes online tutorial Part 1.
-Cochrane Library - an introduction 3 minutes 10 seconds)
+Introduction to the Cochrane Library ( See also Cochranes online tutorial Navigating the Cochrane Library page (2 mins 32 seconds) )

 (See also Cochranes Online tutorial Part 2.
-Cochrane Library - Search & MESH 5 minutes 35 seconds)
+Searching the Cochrane Library (2 mins 50 seconds) )

 The Cochrane Library is a collection of databases of reliable evidence about the effects of health care interventions.